 Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 1

-We have also experienced this discomfort.
-Nevertheless, we have defeated our demons.
-We do not hesitate to claim this status.
-To reach this level of self-acknowledgement, we learned to accept three simple concepts that led us to find our place in the world, assuming the role that defines us.
+I have also experienced this discomfort.
+Nevertheless, I have defeated my demons.
+I do not hesitate to claim this status.
+To reach this level of self-acknowledgement, I learned to accept three simple concepts that led me to find my place in the world, assuming the role that defines me.

 How to Define the Word “Artist”